 Sheep and Bees

 In the orchard you’ll see the shepherd’s hut and the Museum’s Exmoor Horn sheep.
-Because of the exceptionally hot weather we’ve had temporarily to re-home the sheep – we’ll let you know when they return!

 The orchard is also home to a number of bee hives.